 Regarding professional affiliations, Diane is a member of numerous organizations supporting children, including the Council of Parent Attorneys and Advocates (COPAA), Connecticut Families for the Effective Treatment of Autism (CT FEAT), the International Dyslexia Association, and the Council for Exceptional Children.
 She previously served as president of the Learning Disabilities Association of Connecticut and as a member of the board of directors for COPAA.

 In addition to her work on private cases, Diane also served as a state-appointed surrogate parent, advocating for students with disabilities who were in foster care.

-Diane’s previous professional experience included work in research and program development through the University of Connecticut Department of Psychology.
-Both there and at Rutgers University, she taught courses in statistics and research design, providing her with a practical foundation for understanding and interpreting education research that describes methods of assessment or instruction.
+Prior to becoming an advocate, Diane conducted education research through the University of Connecticut’s Department of Psychology, facilitating focus groups, developing user-friendly education manuals, presenting at national and international conferences, and co-authoring articles published in peer-reviewed journals.
+Both at UConn and at Rutgers University, Diane taught courses in statistics and research design, which provided her with a practical foundation for understanding and interpreting research on methods of assessment and instruction.